 Dengue virus (DENV) is currently the world’s fastest-spreading mosquito-borne disease [1].
 In 2023, the world witnessed its first landmark of 6.5 million cases and 7000 deaths due to DENV [2].
 The record of cases and deaths by DENV is continuing to increase, with new records continuing to emerge each year since 2021.
 Since 2021, indigenous dengue cases have been recorded in mainland Europe and the USA [2].
 DENV is a member of the Flaviviridae family transmitted by Aedes aegypti and Aedes albopictus, mosquitoes of the genus Aedes.

 Several factors likely contributing to the global increase in dengue cases, including globalisation, rapid urbanisation, and climate change [1].
 In 1950, approximately 31 million passengers travelled by air; however, in the post-COVID-19 period, nearly 4.5 billion passengers are traveling globally each year [1].
 The rapid urbanisation worldwide since the 1980s has created ideal breeding sites for Aedes mosquitoes.
+These sites often evolve through the accumulation of stagnant water in commonly discarded or neglected items such as plant pots, plastic containers, and unused car tires, creating ideal environments for mosquito larvae development and thereby increasing dengue transmission risk.
 Warmer temperatures enable mosquitoes to grow and spread more rapidly, bite humans more frequently, and shorten the extrinsic incubation period of the virus [3].
 Additionally, changes in rainfall patterns have extended vector seasons.
 In recent years, A. albopictus has spread to every continent except Antarctica.
 While the exact number of countries where A. albopictus is endemic remains uncertain, the mosquito has been identified in at least 20 European countries [4].
 The spread and adaptability of A. albopictus is an increasing concern for dengue and other arboviruses, including Zika and chikungunya viruses.

 Individuals infected for the second time with a different dengue serotype can develop severe secondary dengue infection.
 In addition, previous studies have demonstrated that individuals who are suffering from chronic diseases, such as diabetes, obesity, and hypertension, are at greater risk of progressing to severe disease [5].
 In this study, we hypothesised that countries with higher urbanisation rates and population density, poor air quality index, higher temperatures, and rainfall might experience a higher burden of dengue cases while those with a higher prevalence of co-morbidities (diabetes, hypertension, obesity, and elderly population) might experience a higher fatality rate [6].
 To explore these hypotheses, this article examines the global burden of dengue cases and fatalities in 2024 by analysing their distribution and identifying factors influencing dengue-related mortality.